rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Added missing sounds for the buttons on the world map interface (similar to Fallout 1 behavior)
 >Added 5 metarule3 macros for controlling the save slot with scripts to sfall.h in the modders pack
 >New script functions: set_scr_name, obj_is_openable
->Updated NPC armor appearance mod to prevent NPCs from equipping 'unusable' weapons
+>Updated NPC armor appearance mod in the modders pack to prevent NPCs from equipping 'unusable' weapons
 >Included Brazilian Portuguese and Polish translation (from Felipefpl and Jaiden)

 v4.3.0.2